palaa159/Docs/Hardware/03-Cyton_Data_Format.md

 Our Host code removes the Packet Counter and adds the header and footer.
 It could be modified to work natively with other protocol specs for other signal processing software....

-**Data Compression.** In situations where an increase in the sample resolution, or higher channel counts are desired, a data compression scheme can be implemented.
+**Data Compression.** In situations where an increase in the sample rate, or higher channel counts are desired, a data compression scheme can be implemented.
 As noted above, when sending **only** the ADS1299 values for 8 channels there are six unused bytes in the radio packet.
 It may be possible to, for example, increase the sample rate, and compress two samples worth of ADS data into a single radio packet.
 Or fit all 16 channels of data into a single packet and avoid the averaging that is currently used.